FutuneAI/ai-visibility-research/02-geo-framework.md

 **Core question:** Can this content be directly invoked as a precise, self-contained answer?

 AEO focuses on extractability.
-The goal is not to rank but to become the standardized response for a defined question.
+The goal is not to rank but to become the default response for a defined question.
 Brands that operate effectively at this layer become the raw material from which AI-generated answers are assembled.

 ### Layer 3: The Model Understanding Layer, LLMO